Get the full bass guitar course online!

 You’ll need to watch the videos on a dvd player or computer equipped with a dvd drive[DVDs are sold out as of Fall 2019]- no online streaming is available at this time.
 [This is no longer true, click here to read my Teach Me Bass Guitar Online Bass lessons update post]

 - Some of the graphics on the video may be hard to read if it’s an older TV (I tested this on a 30 inch TV circa 1989 – yours will be newer I hope).

 Also, I found it tricky to get the looping feature to work with my DVD player– it was much easier to just point and click on my computer (but that might just be me).

 Teach Me Bass Guitar Update – Feb 2015

 The makers of Teach Me Bass Guitar have just released a digital version of of the course, so if you want the option to pay once and play forever or if you want to buy the lessons one at a time instead of all at once, now you can.

 If you’re serious about making a living as a bassist but you’re not quite sure if you want to go off to study bass in college – Teach Me Bass Guitar is an affordable alternative.

-Full disclosure - if you click on link and proceed to buy through a link on this page, I will be compensated.
-Having said that, I've given you my honest opinion of the bass training after having access to two lessons from the program.
+Full disclosure – if you click on link above and proceed to buy, I will be compensated.
+Having said that, I’ve given you my honest opinion of the bass training after having access to two lessons from the program.